matteocrippa/awesome-swift/README.md

 * [NoOptionalInterpolation](https://github.com/T-Pham/NoOptionalInterpolation) - Get rid of "Optional(...)" and "nil" in string interpolation.
 Easy pluralization.
 * [Swifternalization](https://github.com/tomkowz/Swifternalization) - Localize apps using e.g. regular expressions in Localizable.strings.
 * [SwiftGen-L10n](https://github.com/SwiftGen/SwiftGen#localizablestrings) - A tool to auto-generate `enums` for all your Localizable.strings keys (with appropriate associated values if those strings contains printf-format placeholders like `%@`).
+* [Localize](https://github.com/andresilvagomez/Localize) - Easy tool to localize apps using JSON or Strings and of course IBDesignables with extensions for UI components.

 ### Location
 [back to top](#readme)